aleph2c/miros/doc/i_mongol_example.rst

 You can now use the `miros-rabbitmq plugin
 <https://aleph2c.github.io/miros-rabbitmq/index.html>`_ to make networkable
 statecharts.
-So let's network our mongols by following these steps:
+So let's network our Mongols by following these steps:

 * `install RabbitMQ <file:///C:/github/miros-rabbitmq/docs/installing_infrastructure.html>`_ and `miros-rabbitmq <https://aleph2c.github.io/miros-rabbitmq/installation.html>`_ on all of the computers you want to network.
 * `make a .env file in the same directory as your code <file:///C:/github/miros-rabbitmq/docs/recipes.html#managing-your-encryption-keys-and-rabbitmq-credentials-short-version>`_